suusanp/stealth-health/m3/Architechture.md

 ## 1. System Purpose and Scope

 The app is a fitness and health tracker that operates entirely offline, prioritizing user privacy.
 It allows users to manually input their fitness and health data, offering analysis tools without internet dependency.
+The app's scope includes the following features:

+### 1. Consent Management
+- Users will be prompted for explicit consent before disclosing health data
+- Users will be asked consent to receive regular notifications for data import reminders and sleep cycle tracking.

+### 2. Data Input
+- App allows manual data input from various wearable devices (e.g., pedometers, heart rate monitors) and manual input of personal details such as age and weight.
+- Users can be prompted to input sleep data for tracking their sleep cycle.
+- Users can input exercise data such as walking/running distances.

+### 3. Location Tracking
+- With user consent, the system accesses location data to track walking/running distances and exercise activities.

+### 4. Algorithmic Calculations
+- Employing offline algorithms, the application can calculate calories burned using the collected data.

+### 5. Privacy Features
+- User-centric privacy is ensured through a visible button for easy access to the privacy policy.
+- A dedicated section within the app educates users on the privacy implications of their choices, enhancing transparency.

+#### Functional Boundaries
+- The system's focus centers on health and fitness tracking, deliberately excluding features like social networking and extensive community building.
+- It does not include advanced medical diagnostics including blood tests, ECG, temperature monitoring, blood oxygen levels, etc.

 ## 2. Similar Systems